 A few points to consider:

-- All members of the LLC must still be licensed in the profession of the business.
+- All members of the PLLC must be licensed in the profession of the business.

-- The LLC members are still subject to the licensing boards governing the LLC’s profession.
+- The members are still subject to whichever licensing boards govern the PLLC’s profession.

 Step 5: Create an LLC Operating Agreement